Is Bari Safe for Tourists? What You Should Know Before You Go

 Bari, the charming capital of Italy’s Puglia region, is a hidden gem that’s quickly gaining popularity with travelers.
 With its rich history, stunning architecture, and understated coastal beauty, it’s easy to see why people are drawn to this city.
 But if you’re unfamiliar with Puglia and Southern Italy, you might be wondering – is Bari safe to visit?

-Yes, Bari, Italy, is generally safe for tourists and residents, with low crime rates compared to other European cities.
-The city center, Old Town (Bari Vecchia), and popular areas like the seafront promenade are well-patrolled and safe for walking, even at night.
-However, as with any travel destination, one should stay vigilant in crowded places to avoid pickpocketing, particularly in train stations and public transport.
+Yes, Bari in Italy, is generally safe for tourists and residents, with low crime rates compared to other European cities.
+The city center, Old Town and popular areas like the seafront promenade are well-patrolled and safe for walking, even at night.
+However, as with any travel destination, one should stay vigilant in crowded areas, markets as well as on public transport to avoid pickpocketing.

 Crime Rates in Bari